Below you will find answers to many of your questions about the Jim Thorpe eXperience.

 What if we would like something different than the Trips & Tours listed?

 The JTX strives to provide a well-rounded experience for all our guests, so we package popular and interesting activities into tours.
 If you would like a different adventure or another combination of activities, this can likely be arranged.
-On several activity pages is a list of other riding, hiking and combination tour options.
+At the end of our Trips & Tours page is a list of other riding, hiking and combination tour options.
 Call to discuss these (or any other idea) for your outing.
-We're happy to show you all that the Jim Thorpe area offers! return to top
+We’re happy to show you all that the Jim Thorpe area offers!

 What if our group wants to go on a tour?

-Groups of at least 5 people can reserve special JTX tours on weekdays, where your group will be the only guests.
+Groups of at least 6 people can reserve special JTX tours on weekdays, where your group will be the only guests.
 If one of our standard tours does not quite address your needs or interests, we will customize a tour especially for your group.
 Prices would be based on time and activities involved, same as all our tours.
-If your group has over 5-10 people, a discount of 10% can be applied to the per-person rate for any standard tour, 11+ people and a 15% discount can be applied.
-Note that for larger groups, it is likely that two JTX guides will accompany you. return to top
+If your group has 5-10 people, a discount of 15% can be applied to the per-person rate for any standard tour, 11+ people and a 20% discount can be applied.

 How many tours are there per day, and how do we know which are available on any given day?

 Another way to think about availability is ‘first-come, first-served’ – if we get a reservation for a certain tour on a certain day, then THAT is the tour we’re doing that day.
-Anyone else will either have to go on that tour, or reserve another tour on another day.
-The easiest thing to do is call to ask about a day you have in mind. return to top
+Anyone else will either have to go on that tour, or reserve a tour on another day.
+The easiest thing to do is call to ask about a day you have in mind.

 Where do we stay?